Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 3.2 - Onboard WiFi/README.md

     ## Design
     - Banner should always be visible
-    - Loading state should show the Spinner component and should be centered below the banner
-    - Error should show a styled error message.
+    - Show a PlaneSpinner component inside the page content when loading or error state

     ## Technical details
     - Add a delay of 3 seconds to the request to see the loading state
+    - Throw an Error after the delay to see the error state

+    ## References
+    - #file:PlaneSpinner.tsx
     ```

 - For `#selection` select all the content of `HomePage.tsx`